• South Fork Coquille River features numerous spots to stop by and enjoy nature

 Fishing

-Fishing is not allowed on the South Fork of the Coquille River between the Rogue River-Siskiyou National Forest boundary and Coquille River Falls.
+Because the South Fork Coquille River is a major spawning area for salmon and steelhead, fishing is prohibited between the Rogue River–Siskiyou National Forest boundary near Powers and Coquille River Falls.

 Swimming